-This failure to fill vacancies is not for the lack of efforts.
+This failure to fill vacancies is not for lack of effort.
 In fact, brokers invest a lot of their energy and time in explaining the best features of an unfurnished space; however, what they fail to realise is that words can hardly help a potential tenant visualise these features.

 No matter how great you are with words, you can’t present all the great possibilities that a perfect office space offers in a convincing way.
 A lot is left to the tenant’s imagination.
-For example, it would be extremely difficult for a broker to explain both the exterior and interior of a property that isn’t built yet so that clients can get a clear look at what’s being offered.
+For example, it would be extremely difficult for a broker to explain the exterior and interior of a property that isn’t built yet so that clients can see what’s being offered.

-This communication gap is the primary reason for the difficulties that brokers face in filling vacancies in the commercial real estate industry.
+This communication gap is the primary reason for brokers’ difficulties in filling vacancies in the commercial real estate industry.
 Focusing on how to get rid of this communication gap can pay huge dividends.
 The trick is to use visualisation rather than words to convey your marketing messages.
 And when it comes to visualisation, there is no better tool than Virtual Reality (VR).

-While more or more professionals are incorporating revolutionary technologies such as Virtual Reality (VR) in a wide range of industries, the commercial real estate industry is slow to adapt.
+While more or more professionals are incorporating revolutionary technologies such as Virtual Reality (VR) in various industries, the commercial real estate industry is slow to adapt.

-Here are the 3 reasons why you should start incorporating VR in your marketing campaigns for commercial real estate immediately:
+Here are the three reasons why you should start incorporating VR in your marketing campaigns for commercial real estate immediately:

 One can take VR’s immersive experience further with the help of Augmented Reality (AR).
-You can transform a space captured by a camera with the help of AR and modify the space, whether it’s changing the colour of the cabinetry or adding furniture from an e-commerce catalogue.
+You can transform a space captured by a camera with the help of AR and modify the space, whether changing the cabinetry’s colour or adding furniture from an e-commerce catalogue.

 Billions of dollars are being invested in making this technology more accessible, immersive and cost-effective.
 Those who adopt it now will have a definitive edge over their competitors in the long run.
 They will find it easier to keep pace with the advancement of this technology.

 Despite all these benefits, many believe that VR is not cost-effective.
-Instead of measuring ROI that VR can provide, they take into account its up-front costs and write it off.
-The reality, however, is that losses that a month’s vacancy can incur are usually far greater than what VR marketing costs.
+Instead of measuring the ROI that VR can provide, they take into account its up-front costs and write it off.
+However, the reality is that losses that a month’s vacancy can incur are usually far greater than VR marketing costs.

 In conclusion, VR is the technology of the present and the future.
 Forward-looking professionals in the commercial real estate industry can benefit greatly by incorporating it into their marketing campaigns.